advanced-javascript-Riva/todo/README.md

 - To install it globally, run `npm install -g create-react-app`
 - Install react-bootstrap for Form and Listgroup Components: `npm i --save react-bootstrap bootstrap`
 - On App.js or Index.js import bootstrap: `import 'bootstrap/dist/css/bootstrap.min.css`;
+- Install Axios for Ajax requests: `npm i axios` and then import by using `import axios from 'axios'`

 #### UML: